 Nothing says summer like a fresh slice of watermelon.
 This summer favorite is easy to eat and tastes great.
 With one of the highest water contents of any food, it's great for keeping kids hydrated on scorching days.
 It's also packed with vitamin C and lycopene.
 Watch out for seeds, which could be a potential choking hazard in young children.

 Serve watermelon wedges for dessert or cut into cubes and mix into a fruit salad.
-Try this recipe for Cucumber Watermelon Salad.
-Or, throw watermelon chunks in the blender with ice, lime juice and honey for a refreshing slushy drink kids will love.
+Try putting watermelon chunks in the blender with ice, lime juice and honey for a refreshing slushy drink kids will love.